 I cooked up a quick strawberry sauce with orange zest, stevia and half a cup of water, threw it in the blender, and put it in the fridge overnight.
 Wow!
 Now we have something.
 Of course, be my guest and drown your pancakes in maple syrup and butter- Keto loves butter.
 But- the calories add up quickly.

 The pancake recipe is pretty simple.
 Almond flour, ginger, baking powder and stevia in a bowl.
 Then throw cream cheese, 4 eggs, 3 tablespoons of melted butter, unsweetened vanilla almond milk and vanilla in the blender.
 Mix it all together and you have a really good pancake batter.
 I entered the ingredients on My Fitness Pal and it has 13.8 g of protein and 8.5 g carbs.
 Give it a try and let me know your thoughts.
 I think it’s a really good Keto pancake recipe.
 Eat and big ole pile of these and then hit the gym.
+Or take a nap.
 Enjoy!

 Almond Keto pancakes, serves 4